books

 ISBN-13: 978-1879852877

-“Jenny Browne manages to combine sublime feasts with great fragility to produce work that celebrates the knowingness of heart and bone, skin and soul.
-Throughout At Once, it¹s as if time stood still for a moment after chiseled moment to let these poems work their enduring magic.” - Barbara Ras
+At Once manages to combine sublime feasts with great fragility to produce work that celebrates the knowingness of heart and bone, skin and soul.
+It’s as if time stood still for a moment after chiseled moment to let these poems work their enduring magic” -Barbara Ras

 Pecan Grove Press, 2000